CEED/libCEED/examples/solids/index.rst

    \mu &= \frac{E}{2(1 + \nu)}
    \end{aligned}

-can be found, for which the constitutive equation :math:numref:`linear-stress-strain` may be written as
+can be found.
+In this formulation, the constitutive equation :math:numref:`linear-stress-strain` may be written as

 .. math::
    \bm\sigma = \lambda (\operatorname{trace} \bm\epsilon) \bm I_3 + 2 \mu \bm\epsilon,

 where :math:`\bm I_3` is the :math:`3 \times 3` identity matrix.
-With the latter formulation, the elasticity tensor :math:numref:`linear-elasticity-tensor` becomes
+With the formulation using Lamé parameters, the elasticity tensor :math:numref:`linear-elasticity-tensor` becomes

 .. math::